mhv2109/difflib/README.md

 ```

 ## HtmlDiff
 Note: This class depends on experimental Kotlin features!
-You must include `org.jetbrains.kotlinx:kotlinx-html-jvm` on
-your classpath.

 For producing HTML side by side comparison with change highlights.
 The current implementation differs from the original
 Python `difflib.HtmlDiff` in that it uses `SequenceMatcher` to produce side-by-side comparisons instead of `Differ`.